 The statement of preparation as shown below shall be affixed to each and every drawing sheet and on the cover and title page of the project manual of a completed set of "Record Documents."
 The drawings are not required to be sealed and signed.
 This criterion applies to documents created manually and in electronic formats.
-It is the expectation of the University that during the preparation of the Record Drawings and Specifications that the A/E is responsible to ensure that all information from Change Orders, RFIs, and other forms of document modifications used during the construction of the project are properly incorporated into the final Record Documents.
+It is the expectation of the University that during the preparation of the record drawings and specifications the A/E is responsible to ensure that all information from Change Orders, RFIs, and other forms of document modifications used during the construction of the project are properly incorporated into the final record documents.